Young Worker Rights

 There are laws to help protect you at work.

 We encourage you to ask your employer these 13 Questions, and find allies you can talk to about work.
-These can be friends, family, co-workers, teachers, and government agencies responsible for protecting workers.
-Check out some worker resources, here.
+These can be friends, family, co-workers, teachers, and government agencies listed above that are responsible for protecting workers.